Garden Hoses Leach Toxic Chemicals Into Water

 More than half of the hoses were made from PVC plastic, which can contain a host of plasticizer additives.
 Some of the hoses also contained brominated flame retardants such as 2,3,4,5-tetrabromo-bis(2-ethylhexyl) phthalate (TBPH).
 This can be highly toxic in large enough doses.
 A few of the hoses also leached cadmium, which can also cause toxicity in the liver and circulatory system.
 Many also contained antimony.

 More than half the hoses tested also leached more than 100 ppm of lead.
 17% of the hoses with plastic linings contained more than 100 ppm lead, and nearly a third of the hose fixtures maintained over 2,500 parts per million of lead.
 A typical light duty garden hose contained 928 ppm of lead and 238,685 ppm of chlorine in the hose and 157 ppm of lead in the plastic of the hose.
 Water from this hose contained .28 ppm of lead and 2.3 ppm of BPA among others.
+Water filters can remove some of these.

 Jeff Gearhart, research director at the Ecology Center and Healthystuff.org commented on the results.
 “Even if you are an organic gardener, doing everything you can to avoid pesticides and fertilizers, you still may be introducing hazardous substances into your soil by using these products.
 The good news is that healthier choices are out there.”